MakeSchool-Tutorials/Tweet-Generator/P8-Hash-Table/content.md

 1. Calculate the bucket for the key using our hashing algorithm
 2. Append to the bucket's linked list a tuple with both the key and value to be stored

-So, it looks like we'll need to a linked list data structure.
-Good thing we've already created a `LinkedList` class that we can import and use!
+So, it looks like we'll need to use a linked list data structure.
+Good thing we've already created a `LinkedList` class!
+Here's how we can import our `LinkedList` class from the `linkedlist` module:

+	from linkedlist import LinkedList

 > [action]
 >